 Frequently Asked Questions

 We hope this answers some of the questions you may have concerning getting a new home through the Housing Development Alliance.
 You may find other questions and answers you need here.
 If you have any other questions, or want a more specific answer, feel free to call 606-436-0497 and someone will assist you.

-The Housing Development Alliance, Inc. is a nonprofit community-based affordable housing provider.
+The Housing Development Alliance, Inc., or HDA, is a nonprofit community-based affordable housing developer.
 Our mission is to assist low and very-low income persons with their housing needs, including homeownership.
-Over the past 27 years, we have helped over 300 families get a home of their own and over 900 families receive home repairs at a price that’s right for them.
+Over the past 30 years, we have helped nearly 350 families get an affordable home of their own and over 900 families receive home repairs at a price that’s right for them.

 The Housing Development Alliance has certified staff to work with you to improve your credit so that you will be eligible for a new home.
 Rarely is there a “quick fix,” but we will help you devise a plan to improve your credit so that you can become eligible for a home loan.